Engineering spectro-temporal light states with physics-embedded deep learning: Spectral Domain Engineering: Dispersive Wave

 \section{Spectral Domain Engineering: Dispersive Wave}

-Both simulations and experiments indicate that the trained P-CNN can efficiently optimize $\Phi(\omega)$ to achieve virtually any physical target function.
-To further enhance performance, a real-time gradient descent search algorithm was implemented within the optical fiber system, utilizing the optimized solutions (see \hyperref[sec:sup2]{\textbf{Supplementary - 2}} for details).
+As a demonstration, we show the ability of P-CNN in dispersive wave (DW) engineering, including spectral manipulations and nonlinear conversion.
+To further enhance performance, a real-time gradient descent search algorithm was implemented within the real physics system, utilizing the optimized solutions (see \hyperref[sec:sup2]{\textbf{Supplementary - S3}} for details).

-We first examine the controlled energy transfer from the soliton region (Net-S) to the dispersive wave (DW) region (Net-D).
+We first examine the controlled energy transfer from the soliton region (Net-S) to the dispersive wave region (Net-D).
 The Net-D region spans 1000–1430 nm, while the Net-S region covers 1430–1700 nm, constrained by the optical spectrum analyzer’s (OSA) range.
 Figure~\ref{F2}(a) shows the measured dependence of the SC output on the input spectral phase in log-linear scaling.
 Starting with modest broadening dominated by SPM (curve 1), P-CNN-assisted phase optimization progressively redistributes energy from soliton to dispersive wave (curves 4, 9, and 15).
 This process is quantified using the nonlinear conversion efficiency (NCE):

 where $S_{d,s} = \int_{d,s} I(\lambda) d\lambda$ represents the integrated spectral energy over the respective spectral regions.
-An $\eta_{NCE}$ of 1 indicates complete energy transfer to dispersion wave, while 0 signifies no transfer.
+An $\eta_{NCE}$ of 1 indicates complete energy transfer to the dispersion wave, while 0 signifies no transfer.
 Figure~\ref{F2}(b) depicts the measured NCE, showing linear growth followed by oscillations, with a maximum conversion of 12\%.
 In the high-NCE, we examine the DW centered around $\sim$1070 nm, which forms due to nonlinear interactions in the normal dispersion regime.

-Next, we demonstrate the P-CNN's ability to achieve several features of DW, focusing on the center wavelength and bandwidth.
-The central wavelength, $\lambda_{DS}$, is defined by:
+Next, we demonstrate the P-CNN's ability to manipulate the central wavelength and bandwidth.
+Regarding the central wavelength, $\lambda_{DS}$, the target is set by:

 where $\lambda_0$ is the baseline wavelength, $\Delta\lambda$ is the modulation amplitude, and $\Theta$ is the angular coordinate.
 Figure~\ref{F2}(c) shows excellent agreement between the target modulation (solid blue line, $\Delta\lambda$ = 20 nm, $\lambda_0$ = 1070 nm) and measured data, achieving a 3.7\% modulation of the DW center wavelength.